-As mentioned in the Serializable & Externalizable section, Java serialization is an easy mechanism.
-However, we do not have a control on how fields are serialized or deserialized.
-Moreover, this mechanism can lead to excessive CPU loads since it keeps track of objects to handle the cycles and streams class descriptors.
+As mentioned in Implementing Java Serializable & Externalizable, Java serialization is an easy mechanism.
+However, it does not control how fields are serialized or deserialized.
+Moreover, Java serialization can lead to excessive CPU loads since it keeps track of objects to handle the cycles and streams class descriptors.
 These are performance decreasing factors; thus, serialized data may not have an optimal size.